 Sites like Cruise America can help you find a rental to pick up all over the US and Canada.
 A normal driving license is sufficient for RVs up to a certain size, but you may need to upgrade to a commercial license to drive a big bus.

 A clear favorite for RV trips is seeing the national parks across the country and enjoying the beauty that nature has to offer.
-Don’t forget to research where you are allowed to stop, where you might have to pay to park, and where you can replenish your water supply and dump waste.
+Don’t forget to research where you can stop, where you might have to pay to park, and where you can replenish your water supply and dump waste.

 See Related: Outdoorsy vs RVShare: What is Better?